jp1779/Capstone_Project/README.md

 ```

 Since there are a lot of parts to this project, a command line interface called *cli.py* has been made to make it easier to
-interact with the functios in *mutual.py*.
+interact with the functions in *mutual.py*.
 To RUN the program, just use the following command (replace python with python3 if needed):

 ```
 python cli.py